GLuchauer/Coral-TX-FL/README.md

 number of bleached coral

+number of recovered coral

 number of dead coral

+bleach rate - this is the percent of corals that experience bleaching driven by heat stress

 death rate due to lack of current resilience - natural boulder coral mortality is very low due to their long lives and colonial nature.

+recovery rate due to the number of coral that experience bleaching but then recover (and recolor)

+Note that death rate and recovery rate are proportional to the total bleach rate

+bleach = dead + recover

+population = healthy + (bleach - dead)

 Resilience variable = between 0 and 1.
 Corals are resilient when their Resilience variable is the same as the current Climate variable - how well acclimated is the current population to the current habitat.